Darginec05/Yoopta-Editor/CONTRIBUTING.md

 ## Submitting a pull request

 1. [Fork][fork] and clone the repository.
-1. Configure and install the dependencies: `npm install`.
+1. Configure and install the dependencies: `npx lerna bootstrap`.
-1. Make sure the tests pass on your machine: `npm test`, note: these tests also apply the linter, so there's no need to lint separately.
 1. Create a new branch: `git checkout -b feat-branch-name`.
+1. Start developer playground with editor and watcher with the command `yarn dev`.
+1. Find editor initializer code in the `./packages/development/src/pages/dev/index.tsx`
-1. Make your change, add tests, and make sure the tests still pass.
+1. Make your changes in the plugins, marks, tools, editor, or add and start using your own plugin.
 1. Push to your fork and [submit a pull request][pr].
-1. Pat your self on the back and wait for your pull request to be reviewed and merged.
+1. Pat yourself on the back and wait for your pull request to be reviewed and merged.

+[//]: # (1.
+Make sure the tests pass on your machine: `npm test`, note: these tests also apply the linter, so there's no need to lint separately.)
+[//]: # (1.
+Make your change, add tests, and make sure the tests still pass.)

 Here are a few things you can do that will increase the likelihood of your pull request being accepted: